top of page

 안녕하세요?
 In the previous post, you saw what the informal present tense is and how you conjugate the regular verbs.
 Today, I'll show you how to change irregular verbs into the present tense.

-Informal present tense title
+Informal polite present tense in Korean

 1. Irregular Conjugation Rules